ktappdev/cicd-thing/README.md

 6. Your changes are now live!
 ```

-**If something goes wrong:** You can configure rollback commands that run automatically on failure to undo or mitigate a bad deployment (see [Rollback Commands](#rollback-commands-what-to-do-if-deployment-fails)).
+**If something goes wrong:** Future versions will support built-in rollback strategies.
+For now, handle rollback manually in your deployment commands or scripts.

 ## Quick Start Guide